dmx-systems/dmx-documentation/docs/tutorial.rst

 This is just a short walkthrough to help you create your first items in DMX.

 Right-click into the emptiness.
-A window appears that offers you to search something.
+A window appears that lets you search for something.
-This is the search/create dialog.
+This is the :ref:`Search/Create Dialog<user-the-search-create-dialog>`.
 Let's create something!

 .. image:: _static/search-create.jpg